debsign

 debsign mimics the signing aspects (and bugs) of dpkg-buildpackage(1).

-file), and signs them using the GNU Privacy Guard.
-It is careful to
+enced by it, using the GNU Privacy Guard.
+It is careful to calculate

-calculate the size and checksums of the newly signed .dsc file and
+the size and checksums of any newly signed child files and replace the

-erwise, debian/changelog is parsed to determine the name of the
+If no file is specified, debian/changelog is parsed to determine the

 If a .commands file is specified it is first validated (see the details